 One other plaque is worth mentioning; on the north aisle wall is a board describing in great detail the charitable bequests of parishioners.
 It reads like a spreadsheet, with rows for donors and columns for categories such as 'Date of Will', 'For what purpose', 'How secured', 'To whom invested', and 'Amount'.
 A wonderful social history resource.

-The interior features many examples of work by the Thompson 'mouseman' studios of Kilburn, including choir stalls and candle holders in the sanctuary.
-Each boasts Thompson's trademark mouse, and children will have a great time finding all 7 mice hidden around the church!
+The interior features many examples of work by the Thompson 'Mouseman' studios of Kilburn, including choir stalls and candle holders in the sanctuary.
+Each boasts Thompson's trademark mouse, and children will have a great time finding all seven mice hidden around the church!

 About Market Weighton, All Saints Church

 Address: Londesborough Road, Market Weighton, Yorkshire, England, YO43 3BB

 Location: On Londesborough Road, just off the Market Square

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Cherry Burton, St Michael's Church - 0 miles (Historic Church)